 it is a requirment.

-OU Army ROTC provides a verity of ways for you to accomplish your educational goals while training to become a soldier.
+OU Army ROTC provides a variety of ways for you to accomplish your educational goals while training to become a Soldier.
 Check out some of the scholarships that you can utilize bellow!

 HIGH SCHOOL STUDENTS

 The High School Scholarship application process is for high school students planning on attending a four-year college program.
 Contact your high school academic adviser or campus Military Science department for more information or begin your application process below.

 The deadline to initiate NEW high school scholarship applications is January 10 of your senior year in high school.
 Click on here to apply today!

 Be between the ages of 17 and 26